configcat/docs/website/docs/sdk-reference/dotnet.md

 client.SetOnline();
 ```

-Using the `client.IsOffline` property you can check whether the SDK is in offline mode or not.
+Using the `client.IsOffline` property you can check whether the SDK is in offline mode.

 ## Flag Overrides